 Where Do Tomatoes Come From?

 Tomatoes were cultivated as long ago as 700 AD by early the Aztecs.
 In the 16th century, Spanish explorers brought tomatoes to Europe from Mexico.

-Tomatoes were known to be members of the nightshade family.
+Tomatoes are members of the nightshade family.

-In addition, it’s likely tomatoes developed a bad reputation due to the type of crockery common to the period.
+But, it’s likely tomatoes developed a bad reputation due to the type of crockery common to the period.
 Many plates and bowls of the time were made of pewter, which has a high lead content.